PDF Download: GERMAN | ENGLISH

 - After expiration of this term an up-dated certificate is to be presented to BCA.

 • The certificate must contain the following details:

 - Full name and registered address of the company

 - Details about the type of entrepreneurial activities

 - Information about VAT liability, tax number

-2. The bidder / buyer receives his authorisation to participate in auctions from BCA with the acceptance of his registration application and then receives a personal customer number.
+2. The vendor receives his authorisation from BCA with the acceptance of his registration and then receives a personal customer number.

 • BCA services are abused